Background Checks in MBA Admissions

 Admit notifications for MBA programs are rolling in.
 Are you worried about the background check process?
 Curious about how detailed the search will be?
 Our MBA Precheck service will help you understand background verification.

-Background checks in MBA admissions are more common for some schools than others, but their overall use is growing.
+Background checks in MBA admissions have become common for many top schools.
 Some programs vet every admitted applicant, while others randomly select a percentage of candidates.
-Still others delve further only when something seems to raise a red flag.
-The process usually takes place in the spring, after all application rounds have passed and candidates begin sending in their deposits.
+Others delve further only when something seems to raise a red flag.
+The process usually occurs in the spring, after all application rounds have passed and candidates begin sending in their deposits.

 Why do schools need to check your background?

-Sometimes applicants are screened because their profile is unusual or difficult to verify.
-If their work experience included time in a startup or at a failed startup, in a small family firm or at a company abroad, and the admissions office simply needs to clarify and confirm the details.
+Sometimes applicants get screened because their profile is unusual or difficult to verify.
+Suppose their work experience included time in a startup or at a failed startup, in a small family firm, or at a company abroad.
+In that case, the admissions office simply needs to clarify and confirm the details.

 Typical reasons for rejecting a candidate include: